raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 ## Configuration

-### Connect the Electrum wallet to our own Electrum server by forcing the connection to only one server
+### Force single server Electrum connection to only your node

-To make sure Electrum only uses your own server and does not connect to any other public server the first time by accident, we use different methods depending if you are connecting locally or remotely and the operating system that you use on your regular computer.
+To preserve privacy, we will constrain Electrum to only connect to a single server (RaspiBolt).
+How to do this depends on whether you are connecting via Local Area Network or via Tor and the operating system that you use on your regular computer.

 ### Local connection

-If you use Electrum only within your own home network, you can use the local connection details.
+If you plan to use Electrum from only within your own secured local area network, you can use the local connection details.

-* Linux
+* **Linux**

-  * Execute the next command in your Linux terminal
+  * Execute this command in your Linux terminal to -1 (connect to single server only) -s (server address)

   ```sh
   ./electrum -1 -s raspibolt.local:50002:s
   ```

-* Windows
+* **Windows**

-  * With your new shortcut created after installation in desktop, right-click it and go to "Properties", click shortcut tab at the top bar, in the box named target, put `"-1 -s raspibolt.local:50002:s"` after `"electrum.exe"`, apply, accept and execute doing double-click on our new shortcut
+  * Find the new Electrum desktop shortcut, right-click it and go to "Properties", click shortcut tab at the top bar, in the box named target, put "-1 -s raspibolt.local:50002:s" after "electrum.exe", apply, accept and execute by double-clicking on the new shortcut

   ```sh
   C:\Program Files (x86)\Electrum\electrum.exe -1 -s raspibolt.local:50002:s